GaboDot/sp-look-up/README.md

 This app was developed with the intention when you don't have any knowledge about the database and the SP involved in it, so you just pick a random SP, put it in the LookUp app and will give you all the SP's inside and also the tables involved in it.

 # How it Works?
-- Connec to the database
+- Connect to the database
 - Takes the SP you pasted in the app
 - Extracts the text of it (SP_HELPTEXT)
 - Analyzes line per line to find any EXEC instruction inside